laurap81/StarTracer/README.md

 ## Installation

-This package can be installed by cloning it and running
+This package can be installed locally by cloning the repository and running

 ```
 python3 -m pip install